yugabyte/yugabyte-db/docs/content/v2024.1/explore/ysql-language-features/_index.md

 type: indexpage
 showRightNav: true
 ---
-YugabyteDB's [YSQL API](../../api/ysql/) reuses a fork of the [query layer](../../architecture/query-layer/) of PostgreSQL as its starting point and runs on top of YugabyteDB's distributed storage layer [DocDB](../../architecture/docdb/).
+YugabyteDB's [YSQL API](../../api/ysql/) reuses a fork of the [query layer](../../architecture/query-layer/) of PostgreSQL and hence is fully compatible with PostgreSQL.
 This architecture allows YSQL to support most PostgreSQL features, such as data types, queries, expressions, operators and functions, stored procedures, triggers, extensions, and so on, all of which are expected to work identically on both database systems.

-However, due to its distributed nature, YugabyteDB has some differences in feature support and behavior compared to other databases like PostgreSQL or MySQL.
 This section provides an overview of the SQL features supported by YugabyteDB, along with details on any limitations or deviations, helping you understand how to leverage YugabyteDB's capabilities while maintaining compatibility with your existing SQL-based workflows.

 {{< tip title="Tip" >}}
 A large portion of the documentation and examples written for PostgreSQL would work against YSQL.